 West of Austin, in the Texas Hill Country, sits Fredericksburg.
 The quiet town offers a relaxing getaway and has something to offer everyone.
 If you prefer to read about what Fredericksburg has to offer, the video transcript can be found below.

 Greetings, I’m Craig Smyser.
-I’m in the town Fredericksburg in the Texas Hill Country.
-It’s a destination in itself and we’ll explore it as we take another road trip on this episode of Discover Austin.
+We’re in the town Fredericksburg, which is in the Texas Hill Country.
+It’s a destination in and of itself and we’ll explore it together on this road trip edition of Discover Austin.

 So come out for the weekend to Fredericksburg where they say it has Texas Heart and German Soul.
 I’m Craig Smyser, thanks for joining me for this road trip episode of Discover Austin.